adambard/learnxinyminutes-docs/directx9.html.markdown

                               2);                 // primitive count
 // ...
 ```
 Now you should see a colored rectangle made up of 2 triangles.
-If you set the primitive count in the "DrawIndexedPrimitive" method to 1 only the first triangle should be rendered and if you set the start of the index buffer to 3 and the primitive count to 1 only the second triangle should be rendered.
+If you set the primitive count in the "DrawIndexedPrimitive" method to 1 only the first triangle should be rendered and if you set the start of the index buffer to 3 and the primitive count to 1 only the second triangle should be rendered.<br>
 You can find the complete working code here: [DirectX - 2](https://pastebin.com/yWBPWPRG)